July 30, 2017

 Looking down at the basin below and the mountains beyond and the hills and valleys reaching out to the horizon, I think about this fragment of a memory I have from when I was 12 or 13, riding downtown with my parents to Saturday Market.
 Prairie Home Companion was on, and Garrison Keillor was saying something about time and heaven and his parents.
 He said that he hoped heaven existed, because he never had the chance to properly repay them.
 If he had all the time in the world, he never could have repaid them.
 And so he hoped that there was something, somewhere, that could.

-The west side of Heart Pass is just straight up terrifying: an eroded set of steep, braded paths over tangled blowdown and near sheer snowfields.
+The west side of the pass is just straight up terrifying: an eroded set of steep, braded paths over tangled blowdown and near sheer snowfields.
 Most of the time, the only handholds are roots or the trunks of stunted trees.

 But then it’s most beautiful evening, walking through sunset meadows as the light slowly softens.
 There’s still steep snow here and there, but nothing like before, and the creeks and blooming flowers are so gorgeous, I forget all the trouble.